serokell/blog-posts/Introduction to Free Monads/article.md

     [endofunctors]: https://www.reddit.com/r/math/comments/ap25mr/a_monad_is_a_monoid_in_the_category_of/

-We can guess a few things, based on the intuition we gained looking at free monoids.
+We can guess a few things based on the intuition we gained by looking at free monoids.
 First, we might note that `return` and `>=>` correspond to `mempty` and `(<>)`, respectively.
 Second, we can expect that for any `Functor` `f :: Type -> Type`, there is a corresponding free `Monad` `Free f :: Type -> Type`, the same as for free monoids.